dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 **Return Value**

-The number of columns in the PDF417 barcode.
+An integer representing the number of columns in the PDF417 barcode.

 ### getErrorCorrectionLevel

-Get the error correction level of PDF417 code.
+Returns the error correction level of the PDF417 code.

 ```java
 int getErrorCorrectionLevel();